You may have many questions about the benefits of priming a floor. Do you really need to use a primer? Why? We answer those questions for you.

 Why do I need to apply a primer sealer first coat?

-We always recommend the use of a floor primer/sealer rather than (i) using none or (ii) trying to cut the primer out by applying two coats of a top coat.
+We always recommend the use of a floor primer sealer rather than (i) using none or (ii) trying to cut the primer out by applying two coats of a top coat.
 Quite often, people will think that a priming and sealing the floor is overkill and that a topcoat can be used straight onto the substrate.
 This is simply not true.
-Priming and sealing a floor surface prior to the application of floor paint is key to preparing for a long-lasting and therefore cost-effective finish.
+Priming and sealing a concrete floor prior to the application of floor paint is key to preparing for a long-lasting and therefore cost-effective finish.

 Can I use a first coat from a different floor-paint system?

 When priming a floor, always use the correct first coat (primer) for each system.
 The single-pack flooring system is made using one type of resin and the two-pack flooring system is made using a different resin.
 The two are not compatible and will not bond.
-In other words, the if you use incompatible products, the top coat will simply sit on the surface of the first-coat (primer) leaving it prone to delamination.
+In other words, the if you use incompatible products, the top coat will simply sit on the surface of the first-coat (primer) leaving it prone to delamination or peeling.

 Why can’t I choose the colour of the floor primer?